-Identifying the right employee recognition software is a different journey for every organisation.
+Identifying the right employee recognition software is a different journey for every organization.
 It’s important to determine how well a potential software aligns with your culture strategies and technology stack.
 The winning solution should not only have all the bells and whistles of a sound recognition program, but it should also fit smoothly into the mix of solutions and tools your people already use.

 The sheer volume of employee recognition software providers in the world makes it hard for HR leaders to narrow down the list of potential partners to a manageable few.
 This white paper will help you identify some of the advanced and cutting-edge features only available from top vendors.
 Once you identify the specific goals you hope to achieve with recognition, and understand the various capabilities available, you can match your desired outcomes with the right software solution.

 To learn more about the many reasons to adopt a recognition program, see Your Comprehensive Guide to Employee Recognition Programs.

 Which employee recognition software fits my organization and culture?

 Though you’ll find an extensive list of solutions on the market, including Culture Cloud™ Recognition from O.C.
 Tanner, not every software platform will be a good fit for your needs.
 It’s important to ask the right questions during your evaluation of potential recognition software platforms.
 These questions include:

 - Does it match our existing company culture?

 - Will it help us achieve our future workplace culture goals?